 Our California criminal defense attorneys will discuss the following in this article:

-- 1. What does it mean to be an “accessory after the fact”?
+- 1. What is an “accessory after the fact”?

 - 2. Can I raise a legal defense?